Lucina Women's Health

 Hundreds of thousands of women undergo a hysterectomy each year for personal or medical reasons.
-At the Lucina Women's Health and Midwifery, with two locations in Boca Raton, Florida, Kenneth Konsker, MD, FACOG, and Nadina Tackore, MD, provide minimally invasive surgical options for hysterectomy.
-Trust the team to support you prior to, during, and after your procedure.
+The team at Lucina Women's Health and Midwifery, with locations in Boca Raton and Boynton Beach, Florida, provides minimally invasive surgical options for hysterectomy.
+You can trust them to support you prior to, during, and after your procedure.
 Call the office nearest you or schedule a visit online for more information about hysterectomy.

 A hysterectomy involves the removal of your uterus and, sometimes, other surrounding reproductive organs.